 Management has the primary responsibility for the financial statements and the reporting process including the systems of internal controls.
-In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed the audited financial statements in the Annual Report with management, including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the financial statements.
+In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed the audited financial statements in the Annual Report with management, including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the audited financial statements.

-McGladrey LLP (formerly known as McGladrey & Pullen, LLP) is the independent registered public accounting firm appointed by the Company, and ratified by the Company's stockholders on April 30, 2013, to serve as the Company's independent auditors for the 2013 fiscal year.
-The Audit Committee reviewed with the independent auditors, who are responsible for expressing an opinion on the conformity of those audited financial statements with accounting principles generally accepted in the United States, their judgments as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the committee by PCAOB Auditing Standard 16 (Communication with Audit Committees).
-In addition, the Committee has discussed with the independent auditors the auditors' independence from management and the Company, and has received the written disclosures and the letter from the independent auditors as required by PCAOB Ethics and Independence Rule 3526, "Communication with Audit Committees Concerning Independence" and McGladrey LLP's letter regarding their internal controls as required by NYSE Rule 303A.07.
-The Audit Committee also has considered whether McGladrey LLP's provision of non-audit services to the Company is compatible with the independent public accounting firm's independence.
+McGladrey LLP is the independent registered public accounting firm appointed by the Company, and ratified by the Company's stockholders on May 6, 2014, to serve as the Company's independent auditors for the 2014 fiscal year.
+The Audit Committee reviewed with the independent auditors, who are responsible for expressing an opinion on the conformity of those audited financial statements with accounting principles generally accepted in the United States, their judgments as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the Committee by PCAOB Auditing Standard 16 (Communication with Audit Committees).
+In addition, the Committee has discussed with the independent auditors the auditors' independence from management and the Company, and has received the written disclosures and the letter from the independent auditors as required by PCAOB Ethics and Independence Rule 3526, "Communication with Audit Committees Concerning Independence" and McGladrey LLP's report regarding its internal controls as required by NYSE Rule 303A.07.
+The Audit Committee also has considered whether McGladrey LLP's provision of non-audit services to the Company is compatible with the independent registered public accounting firm's independence.

 The Committee discussed with the independent auditors the overall scope and plans for their audit.
-The committee met with the independent auditors, with and without management present, to discuss the results of their examinations, their evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.
-The Committee held four meetings during fiscal year 2013.
+The Committee met with the independent auditors, with and without management present, to discuss the results of their examinations, their evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.
+The Committee held four meetings during fiscal year 2014.

-In reliance on the reviews and discussions referred to above, the Committee recommended to the Board of Directors that the audited financial statements be included in the Annual Report on Form 10-K for the year ended December 31, 2013 for filing with the Securities and Exchange Commission.
+In reliance on the reviews and discussions referred to above, the Committee recommended to the Board of Directors that the audited financial statements be included in the Annual Report on Form 10-K for the year ended December 31, 2014 for filing with the Securities and Exchange Commission.

 The Audit Committee's responsibility is to monitor and oversee the audit and financial reporting processes.
-However, the members of the Audit Committee are not practicing certified public accountants or professional auditors and rely, without independent verification, on the information provided to them and on the representations made by management, and the report issued by the independent registered public accounting firm.
+However, the members of the Audit Committee are not practicing certified public accountants or professional auditors and rely, without independent verification, on the information provided to them and on the representations made by management, and the report issued by McGladrey LLP.